ArthurLeFloch/PygameLayout/README.md

 This new element is actually a `Surface` from Pygame, and comes with a callback for each screen update.
 This element should have more functionalities in the future, such as getting the mouse position on the surface.

+This library uses XML files to generate a layout using UI components.

 ## Installation
 ```bash
 pip install pygame-layout